When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 BalanceCentered β€” or favor the louder ear

-Calm workspace β€” tinnitus masking for work focus
+Calm workspace β€” sound masking for work focus with tinnitus

 πŸ’Ό Daytime β€” Work & Focus